WHAT IS THE TEACHERS INSTITUTE?

 The Ed Factory’s Teachers Institute has helped me to see student-student relationships in a new way.
 It has changed my daily practice and how I relate with my students and how I encourage them to relate with one another.

-what Does the institute accomplish?
+WHAT DOES the institute accomplish?

 Read about their work, inspired by the Teachers Institute, in the Twin Cities' Star Tribune.